You may qualify for an exemption from the requirement to maintain health insurance coverage. Available exemptions include:

 - The maximum premium tax credit for which your household qualifies.
 Submit, with your federal application, a copy of MNsure's eligibility summary screen displaying the tax credit amount (press print screen from your computer keyboard).
 Do not send a copy of your eligibility notice since it does not contain the tax credit amount.

 - The premium for the lowest-cost bronze plan that covers all members of the household seeking the exemption.
-This information is simple to find by following the steps below or by using this instruction sheet (PDF).
+This information is simple to find by following the steps below.

 How to Look Up 2016 and 2017 Plan Costs